-MODIS true colour imagery (2002-2020)
+• MODIS true colour imagery (2002-2020)

 The Terra and Aqua satellite platforms were launched in 1999 and 2002 respectively, by the National Aeronautics and Space Administration (NASA).
 They carry the MODIS instrument, a visible imaging radiometer which provides regular coverage (twice per day) of the GBR coastal waters.
-MODIS-Aqua data have been operationally used in the MMP since 2002 (GBRMPA, 2021, and MODIS Terra only occasionally, as the radiometric quality of the MODIS-Terra ocean colour bands is significantly worse and cross-calibrated to MODIS Aqua.
+MODIS-Aqua data were operationally used in the MMP from 2002-2020 (GBRMPA, 2021; Figure 3-2), and MODIS Terra only occasionally, as the radiometric quality of the MODIS-Terra ocean colour bands is significantly worse and cross-calibrated to MODIS Aqua.

 MODIS true-colour images for 2011 (very wet), 2016 and 2017 (dry) years, and from 2018 to 2020 were processed by the Bureau of Meteorology, while all other years were processed in-house by TropWATER.
-MODIS Level-0 imagery was downloaded on the Ocean Colour Web (URL: https://oceancolour.gsfc. nasa.gov/) and processed to true colour imagery using Seadas 7.4 and following processes summarized in Error!
-Reference source not found.
-(GBRMPA, 2021).
-The method assumed that fully accurate atmospheric corrections are less crucial for turbid (case 2) Reef flood waters than it would be for clear (case 1) waters, and MODIS true-colour images are produced using Rayleigh corrected reflectance of MODIS bands 1, 4 and 3 (without an aerosol removal step).
+MODIS Level-0 imagery was downloaded on the Ocean Colour Web (URL: https://oceancolour.gsfc.nasa.gov/) and processed to true colour imagery using SeaDAS 7.4 and following processes summarised in Table 3-2 (GBRMPA, 2021).
+The method assumed that fully accurate atmospheric corrections are less crucial for turbid (case 2) Reef flood waters than it would be for clear (case 1) waters, and MODIS true-colour images were produced using Rayleigh corrected reflectance of MODIS bands 1, 4, and 3 (without an aerosol removal step).